baekrang256/baekrang256/README.md

 ### Hi there 👋
 **My name is Seiyeon Cho!**
-I'm a growing developer who study and code hard.
+I'm a growing developer who study, code hard, and try to communicate with other developers.
-As a result I want to give positive influence to other people, both developers and customers, as much as possible using trending skills and with eminent fellows.
+By my development I want to give positive influence to other people, both developers and customers, as much as possible using trending skills and with eminent fellows.
-I'm currently trying both system and backend track, preparing to select one of those in 2024 Winter.
+I'm currently focused on system and architecture development, but is also interested in software engineering and communication skills.

 - 📫 How to reach me
   - E-mail : baekrang256@gmail.com